Profession

 Mission Statement

 Jackson State Community College Radiologic Technology Program provides the opportunity for students to develop the clinical skills and technical competencies required of a certified Radiographer at entry level combined with the necessary academic background to enable the graduate to advance within the profession.
-The Program maintains high educational standards evidenced through national programmatic accreditation.
+The Program maintains high educational standards evidenced through national programmatic accreditation and other benchmarks.

 Radiologic Technology Program Goals & Outcomes